 The Internet today has become mainstream, earlier it was a privilege and was used only by the government, big business houses, and to connect laboratories engaged in government research.
 But with time the Internet and its usage have changed drastically.
 It has expanded since 1994 and is now the utmost part of everyone’s life.

-But there was life prior to the Internet and it was much different.
+Although it was once restricted to the government, large corporations and research facilities.
+However, the internet and how it is used have evolved significantly over the years.
+Life prior to the Internet and it was much different.
 Today, in this article we will try to show how life turned after the Internet and what it used to be before the Internet.

 Memories fade away with time and the same is the case with physical books, encyclopedias.
 Teenagers and kids no longer like to use physical books.
 They consider them bulky and cumbersome but that was not the case earlier, physical books were the only source of gaining information.
 But now with e-books it is easier to gain more information and knowledge.
 It has eradicated the trouble of visiting a bookstore or waiting for an expert to explain the topic to everyone.
 Google is the best teacher as it has answers for all the questions.